garniergere/gMetapop/7-Plotting.R.scripts/R.custom.plot.script.list.md

-R script list for custom plots (as described in the Chapter 5 describing tutorials of the User Manual) :
+ The customp.rscript.zip includes all R scripts for custom plots that are used in the tutorials of Chapter 5 of the User Manual.

-* These scripts are all available in the customp.rscript.zip